Bitcoin could hit $100,000 by end-2024, Standard Chartered says

 "While sources of uncertainty remain, we think the pathway to the USD 100,000 level is becoming clearer," Kendrick wrote.

 Bitcoin has rallied so far this year, rising above $30,000 in April for the first time in ten months.
-It gains represent a partial recovery after trillions of dollars were wiped from the crypto sector in 2022, as central banks hiked interest rates and a string of crypto firms imploded.
+Its gains represent a partial recovery after trillions of dollars were wiped from the crypto sector in 2022, as central banks hiked rates and a string of crypto firms imploded.

 Predictions of sky-high valuations have been commonplace during bitcoin's past rallies.
 A Citi analyst said in November 2020 that bitcoin could climb as high as $318,000 by the end of 2022.
 It closed last year down about 65% at $16,500.